What is the application deadline?

 In Oregon, as in all other states, tuition at publicly supported four-year universities is higher for non-resident students than for resident students.
 The rules used in determining residency seek to ensure that only bona fide Oregon residents are assessed the resident fee.
-To learn more about that policy, please click here.
-To obtain a residency affidavit, please click here.
+Visit the residency page to explore the policy and to download the residency affidavit.

 My student received a financial aid package from Oregon State.
 Does that mean they have been admitted?

 No. If you’ve completed a FAFSA and applied to Oregon State before February 1, your financial aid package may be processed before an admission decision has been made.
 You are not admitted until you have received a Letter of Admission and/or you’ve been notified through your online account.
 If you have questions about your application status, feel free to contact the Office of Admission.

 My student accidentally put down the wrong social security number – how do we fix it?